axxypatel/Yelp_Sentiment_Analysis_Using_Spark/README.md

 3. User choose User id and Business Id and top 5 positive and negative reviews along with user's friend's review who visited that place before along with their review.

 Data:
-For ingesting user review data: Replace directory path for json file in app/controllers/homeController.scala
+For ingesting user review data: Replace directory path for json file in conf/application.conf and add topic name

 Open Itellij and Run Scala Play framework which open open below showened page:
 ![](usecase1.PNG)